Thabish-Kader/threejs-portfolio/readme.md

 <br/>
 <br/>

 This is my second attempt to createing a personal portfolio.
 After learing three js.
-[Live Demo](https://threejs-portfolio-4qhb.vercel.app/)
+[Live Demo](https://threejs-portfolio-4qhb.vercel.app/).
+This time around i tried to create a site which incorporates more of my tastes (which means a lot of bad color choices :sweat_smile:).
+But i think it came out alright.
+I used react three fiber to create the 3D Avatar, technologies and the blob in the contact me section.

 [Personal portfolio V_1](https://my-portfolio-ivory-ten.vercel.app/)